-Convenience Features
+Convenience Features Autoset.

-Autoset.
 Use Autoset to quickly set up the vertical, horizontal, and trigger controls for a usable display.
-If a standard mask is active (Option SM only), Autoset adjusts the selected waveform to match the mask, if possible.
+If a standard mask is active (optional on TDS7000 Series & TDS6000 Series), Autoset adjusts the selected waveform to match the mask, if possible.

 Touch Screen Interface.
-You can operate all oscilloscope functions (except the power switch) from the touch screen interface.
+You can operate all instrument functions (except the power switch and the touch screen enable/disable switch) from the touch screen interface.
 If convenient, you can also install a mouse and keyboard to use the interface.

 Toolbar or Menu Bar.
-You can choose a toolbar operating mode that is optimized for use with the touch screen, or a PC-style menu-bar operating mode that is optimized for use with a mouse.
+You can choose a toolbar operating mode that is optimized for use with the touch screen, or a PC-style menubar operating mode that is optimized for use with a mouse.

 Open Desktop.
-The oscilloscope is built on a Microsoft Windows software platform; the oscilloscope application program starts automatically when you apply power to the instrument.
-You can minimize the oscilloscope application and take full advantage of the built-in PC to run other applications.
+The instrument is built on a Microsoft Windows software platform; the instrument application program starts automatically when you apply power to the instrument.
+You can minimize the instrument application and take full advantage of the built-in PC to run other applications.
 Moving waveform images and data into other applications is as simple as a copy/paste operation.

 Dedicated Front Panel Controls.
-The front panel contains knobs and buttons to provide immediate access to the most common oscilloscope controls.
+The front panel contains knobs and buttons to provide immediate access to the most common instrument controls.
 Separate vertical controls are provided for each channel.
 The same functions are also available through the screen interface.

-Data Storage and I/O. The oscilloscope has a removeable hard disk drive, a CD-RW drive, and a floppy disk drive that can be used for storage and retrieval of data.
-The oscilloscope has GPIB, USB, Centronics, COM, and Ethernet ports for input and output to other devices.
+Data Storage and I/O. The instrument has a removeable hard disk drive, a CD-RW, and a floppy disk drive that can be used for storage and retrieval of data.
+The instrument has GPIB, USB, Centronics, and Ethernet ports for input and output to other devices.

 Online Help.
-The oscilloscope has a complete online help system that covers all its features.
+The instrument has a complete online help system that covers all its features.
 The help system is context sensitive; help for the displayed control window is automatically shown if you touch the help button.
 Graphical aids in the help windows assist you in getting to the information you need.
 You can also access the help topics through a table of contents or index.